ethereum/solidity-website/src/events/summit.md

 We're excited to bring back Solidity Summit for another edition, again as part of the [Devconnect](https://devconnect.org/schedule) week!

-Speaker and attendee applications for 2023 are open!
+Speaker and attendee applications for 2023 are now closed and ticket vouchers have been distributed.

-To apply for a speaking opportunity, please complete the [speaker form](https://cryptpad.fr/form/#/2/form/view/GMGhskSUobJs5pg5ZZ-l0I75kfVKdvIR0L-B0DSDxRk/).

-Keep in mind that the Solidity Summit is geared towards an experienced audience, which means you can get deep into the (Solidity) technicalities quickly!

 You can follow Solidity on [Twitter](https://twitter.com/solidity_lang) or monitor the [Solidity blog](/blog) not to miss any updates about the event.